Photos Of The Real 'Adrift' People Make The Film’s Story That Much More Powerful

 Shailene Woodley's newest movie makes Divergent look like a walk in the park.
 In Adrift, Woodley portrays Tami Oldham, a sailor who accompanies her fiancé Richard Sharp on a sailing trip from Tahiti to San Diego.
 But when a hurricane strikes during their journey, they find themselves in a fight for survival.
 It's definitely an intense story, but the most remarkable thing about it is that it's based on actual events, and photos of the real Adrift people really hammer home the harrowing and heartbreaking reality of the film.

 The movie is based on Tami Oldham Ashcraft's memoir Red Sky in Mourning: A True Story of Love, Loss, and Survival at Sea.
 It details how, in 1983, she and her fiancé/fellow sailing enthusiast Richard Sharp set out on a trip from Tahiti to San Diego, but their journey was altered when they encountered a devastating hurricane.
-This is where the movie largely diverts from the actual story.
+This is where the movie largely diverts from the actual story — at least up until the very end.
 In the film, Sharp is tossed from the boat during the storm and is badly injured, breaking his leg and several ribs.
 Once the storm clears, he is brought back on board by Oldham, who then cares for him while she attempts to bring them to shore, with him only offering moral support.
 The true story, however, is far more heartbreaking.

-The real Richard Sharp did not survive the hurricane.
+As the film shows at the very end, the real Richard Sharp did not survive the hurricane.
 When the storm hit, he told Oldham to go below deck, and when she emerged the next morning, she discovered that Sharp had been taken out to sea — never to be seen again.
 She then had to make her way to the nearest landmass — Hawaii —all by herself.
 She managed to do it, surviving for 41 days at sea on her own until she was rescued by a Japanese research boat off the coast of the 50th state.
-So obviously the movie altered the story to make it more of a love story and less sad overall, but how does the film hold up when it comes to other accuracies?
+So obviously the movie altered the story throughout to make it more of a love story and less sad overall, but how does the film hold up when it comes to other accuracies?
 Like, for instance, the resemblance of the cast to their real life counterparts?
 To start the comparison, here's a photo of star Shailene Woodley as Tami Oldham in the film.

 And here's a picture of the real Tami Oldham from around the time of her fateful sailing trip, posing alongside the real Richard Sharp.